 The AIO is committed in all areas to providing an environment that is free from harassment.
 Harassment based upon an individual’s gender, race, ethnicity, national origin, age, religion or any other legally protected characteristics will not be tolerated.
 All AIO members and their employees are expected and required to abide by this policy.
 No person will be adversely affected in employment or membership with the organization as a result of bringing complaints of unlawful harassment.

 Article XI.
 Financial Records

 The President will appoint a Financial Review Committee at the Mid-Year Board Meeting.
 This committee will receive all relevant financial data from the Treasurer no later than one week prior to the Fall Board Meeting.
-The Financial Review Committee will present its findings at the Annual Meeting of the AIO.
+The Financial Review Committee will present its findings at the Business Meeting of the AIO.
 Any voting member in good standing may request access to the financial records.

 Article XII.
 Property and Income

 12.01 The property and income of the AIO, however derived, shall be applied solely towards the promotion of the objectives, and no portion shall be paid or transferred to the members; provided that nothing shall prevent the payment in good faith of reasonable and proper remuneration to any employee in return for any services actually rendered.

 12.02 Members of the Board and committee members shall not receive such remuneration or benefit, except repayment of reasonable, proven out-of-pocket expenses.

 12.03 If upon dissolution of the AIO there remains, after satisfaction of all liabilities, any property whatsoever, the same shall be given or transferred to a recognized charity designated by the Board and shall not be distributed to the members.

 13.01 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the AIO in all cases in which they are applicable and in which they are not inconsistent with these Bylaws or any Special Rules of Order the AIO may adopt.